fizt656/compextractor/README.md

 4. Enter file names when prompted (audio, competencies, completion sound).

+5. Choose the extraction mode (insights, data, or both) when prompted.

-5. The script will process the audio and generate a `combined_report.html` file.
+6. The script will process the audio and generate a `combined_report.html` file.

-6. Open the HTML file in a web browser to view the comprehensive report.
+7. The report will automatically open in your default web browser.

+## Extraction Modes

+ZoneSight now offers three extraction modes to cater to different analysis needs:

+1. **Insights Mode**: This mode focuses on providing narrative insights about the competencies demonstrated in the audio.
+It generates a detailed HTML report with qualitative analysis of each competency, including evidence of competency development, areas for improvement, and specific examples from the transcript.

+2. **Data Mode**: This mode extracts quantitative data about the competencies.
+It produces a report with numerical ratings for each competency (on a scale of 0-10), along with specific observations and areas for improvement.
+The data is presented in both tabular form and as a radar chart for easy visualization.

+3. **Both Mode**: This comprehensive mode combines both insights and data, providing a full picture of the competency analysis.
+The report includes narrative insights, quantitative data, and visualizations, offering a holistic view of the competencies demonstrated in the audio.

+When running the script, you'll be prompted to choose one of these modes.
+The output report will be tailored to the selected mode, ensuring you get the most relevant information for your needs.

 ## Customization